bmmanson/spaceboomV1/README.md

 ## Features

-Version 1.0 of the app is complete.
-I have submitted it to the Apple App Store and it is currently available on the App Store [(download)](https://itunes.apple.com/us/app/spaceboom-location-based-messaging/id1170833678?ls=1&mt=8).
-Here is a list of features included in the current rollout of the app:
+Version 1.0 of Spaceboom is complete.
+I have submitted it to the Apple App Store, and it is currently available for [download](https://itunes.apple.com/us/app/spaceboom-location-based-messaging/id1170833678?ls=1&mt=8).
+Here are some features included in the current rollout:

-- All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings).
-- All routes and SQL models are complete.
 - Users can “like” messages, comment on messages and profiles, and "like" comments on messages and profiles.
 - Users can delete messages they've created so they're no longer discoverable.
 Users can also remove discovered messages from their collection without making them undiscoverable.
 - Users can flag messages as inappropriate.